 Obed Macy’s History of Nantucket

 - “I built a cottage for Susan and myself and made a gateway in the form of a Gothic Arch, by setting up a whale’s jaw bones.”

 - Suddenly a mighty mass emerged from the water, and shot up perpendicularly into the air.
 It was the whale.”

 Ch 1.
 Looming

-I liked this opening chapter where he lays out his reasons for wanting to go to sea in general and to whaling in particular and the difference between those people who go as passengers and those go as sailors.
-His style is descriptive, but straightforward and engaging at least as I can tell from the first bits I’ve read.
+I liked this opening chapter where Ishmael lays out his reasons for wanting to go to sea in general and to whaling in particular and the difference between those people who go as passengers and those who go as sailors.
+His style is descriptive, but straightforward and engaging at least as far as I can tell from the first bits I’ve read.